How hard is A-Level Further Maths when compared to GCSE?

 What is A-level Further Math?

-A-level Further Math is a subject that will involve the curriculum of simple A-level math.
-In addition to it, it will also involve some advanced mathematical concepts that are hard to understand.
-A-level further math helps to evaluate your understanding of tough mathematical concepts including both theoretical and practical parts.
 If you are thinking about taking mathematics as your future degree then taking up A-level further math is a great help.
 You will see topics based on statistics, Probability, data presentations, discrete maths, etc. However, if you think this is not a subject for you, you must know what is the time for changing the A-levels.

 What is GCSE Further Mathematics?